cnu-capstone/rpi_bot/README.md

 ```

 Instead of make, you may use `make -jX`.
 Where X is the number of threads available on your PC.

+## Changelog

+#### 1/19/23
+This project now entirely contains the scripts and applications to support the Raspberry Pi PICO.
+All routing and such scripts have been moved to the "rpi\_routing" repository at [link](https://github.com/cnu-capstone/rpi_routing.git).